alvgaona/alvgaona/README.md

 ### Key Achievements ✅

 - Earned my Electronics Engineering degree from the prestigious [Faculty of Engineering at the University of Buenos Aires][FIUBA] 👨🏻‍🎓
-- Active contributor to [PyTorch][pytorch], one of the world's leading Machine Learning frameworks :grin:
+- Contributor to [PyTorch][pytorch], one of the world's leading Machine Learning frameworks :grin:
 - Former researcher at the [Laboratory of Artificial Intelligence and Robotics (LINAR) at the University of San Andrés][LINAR]

 ### Let's Connect! 📫